deepakchauhan26/calc/README.md

 # calc
-A functional calculator(addition, subtraction multiplication and division)
+A basic functional calculator(addition, subtraction multiplication and division)